chenxingqiang/jax-sklearn/doc/modules/outlier_detection.rst

 "shape" of the data, and can define outlying observations as observations which stand far enough from the fit shape.

-The scikit-learn provides an object :class:`covariance.EllipticEnvelope` that fits a robust covariance estimate to the data, and thus fits an ellipse to the central data points, ignoring points outside the central mode.
+The jax-ml provides an object :class:`covariance.EllipticEnvelope` that fits a robust covariance estimate to the data, and thus fits an ellipse to the central data points, ignoring points outside the central mode.